Jose Siri Player Props: Rays vs. Athletics

 |Games w/1+ RBI

+- The pitching staff for the Athletics has a collective 7.5 K/9, which ranks 25th in MLB.

-- The Athletics had the 24th-ranked team ERA among all league pitching staffs (4.53).
+- The Athletics have the 29th-ranked team ERA across all league pitching staffs (6.33).

-- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combine to give up 11 total home runs at a rate of 1.6 per game (to rank 22nd in baseball).

-- Waldichuk (0-1) gets the starting nod for the Athletics, his second this season.
+- Fujinami (0-1) pitches for the Athletics to make his second start of the season.

-- The lefty last pitched on Sunday against the Los Angeles Angels, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.
+- His most recent time out was on Saturday against the Los Angeles Angels, when the righty tossed 2 1/3 innings, surrendering eight earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.